soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 For the final step, reviewers will need to create an Outlook profile to connect to the supervision mailbox.

 > [!NOTE]
 > To create a new Outlook profile, you'll use the Mail settings in the Windows Control Panel.
-The path you take to get to these settings might depend on which Windows operating system (Windows 7, Windows 8, or Windows 10) you're using and which version of Outlook is installed.
+The path you take to get to these settings might depend on which Windows operating system (Windows 7, Windows 8, or Windows 10) you're using, and which version of Outlook is installed.

 1. Open the Control Panel, and in the **Search** box at the top of the window, type **Mail**.<br/>(Not sure how to get to the Control Panel?
 See [Where is Control Panel?](https://support.microsoft.com/help/13764/windows-where-is-control-panel))